sayems/arch.linux.tutorial/README.md

 ## Build Your Arch Linux System From Scratch

-You can create your own Linux system, and customize it the way you want it — by piecing together the components that you’d like to include on your system, perhaps for fun, or to learn more about Linux.
-You can make your own perfectly customised distro that suits your individual needs.
+Arch Linux is a do-it-yourself Linux distro.
+It give you the freedom to make any choice about the system. **It does not come with any pre-installed packages/drivers or graphical installer**, instead It uses a **command line installer**.
+When you boot it up for the first time, you’ll be greeted with a command-line tool.
+It expects you to perform the entire installation from the command-line and install all the necessary program/driver by yourself and customize it the way you want it — by piecing together the components that you’d like to include on your system.

+In that tutorial, I cover full installation, basics networking, sound, file system mounting, adding users, and include a list of packages that I would include in a typical day-to-day workstation.

 **WARNING**: There is a very **HIGH** chance you can destroy other operating systems or partition, if you don't do it right. **Please proceed with caution**.
 If you are new to Linux world I HIGHLY suggest you start off with a distro like Ubuntu or Mint Linux.
 Ubuntu is designed for people who want an off-the-shelf type system, where all of the choices are already made and the users are expected to sacrifice control for convenience.

-Arch linux is targeted to advanced linux users. **It does not provide any graphical installer**, instead It uses a **command line installer**.
-It also doesn't come with any pre-installed packages/drivers.
-You have install the packages you want and customize it your own specific needs.
-So let's get started..

 ![Here's a screenshot of my current Arch Linux system](https://github.com/sayems/Arch-Linux/blob/master/screenshot/vanila-desktop.png)